fedosejev/react.tips/data/checkboxes-in-react/content.md

 <figcaption class="figure-caption">Code snippet 18.
 Checkbox.js</figcaption>
 </figure>

-That state is represented by `isChecked` property.
+The state of our component is represented by `isChecked` property.
 By the default its value is set to `false` because initially we want every checkbox to render as unchecked.

 Let's see what our `Checkbox` component renders: